valboz/RTModel/docs/PlotModel.md

 ## Retrieving and saving the figures

-It is possible to generate separate plots for the light curve and for the caustic with the source trajectory independently using the following functions
+It is possible to generate separate plots for the light curve and for the caustic with the source trajectory using the following functions

 ```
 myplot.showlightcurve()